tier4/AWML/tools/calibration_classification/README.md

 - `frame_idx`: Frame index in the sequence
 - `image`: Camera-specific data including intrinsic/extrinsic parameters
 - `lidar_points`: LiDAR data with transformation matrices
-- `lidar_sources` (optional): All lidar sensors in the scene with their calibrated extrinsics (sensor_token, translation, rotation representing sensor-to-base transform).
+- `lidar_sources` (optional): All lidar sensors in the scene with their calibrated extrinsics.
+Keys are channel names (e.g. LIDAR_CONCAT).
+Each value has: sensor_token, translation [x,y,z] in meters, and rotation as a 3x3 matrix (sensor-to-base transform).
 Present if lidar sensors exist in the scene
 - `sample_idx`: Sample index in the dataset
 - `scene_id`: Scene identifier